al3xandr3/al3xandr3.github.io/_posts/2017-10-21-regular-business-reporting.md

 > *Seasonality Charts like https://research.fb.com/prophet-forecasting-at-scale/   tells us expected seasonality over a year/month/week upfront, thus is very straightforward to tell what seasonality effect is coming up next.

+Other items to take into consideration:
-One thing that is missing from above is: "Were there significant Marketing campaigns that might create a spike in influx of users ?"
+- Were there significant Marketing campaigns that might create a spike in influx of users ?Or a pause in them creating a sudden drop
+- Fraud Activities change

 ## What to Report